 Before closing, two points should be emphasized: Firstly, as with any endeavor undertaken by human beings, regardless of our attempt to get every detail correct, some mistakes will be made.
-As such, it is hoped that if some reader of one or more of these profiles finds an innacuracy, they will notify us so that corrections can be made.
-Secondly, some of the biographical profiles created early in this project do not meet the standards of detail and depth of those being written today.
-In those cases, biographies need to be rewritten and expanded.
-Please bear with in that process.
-In the meantime, we hope you will enjoy the work we have undertaken.
+As such, it is hoped that if some reader of one or more of these profiles finds an inaccuracy, they will notify us so that corrections can be made.
+Secondly, some of the biographical profiles created early in this project did not meet the standards of detail and depth of those being written today.
+Those biographies have been rewritten and expanded.
+We hope you will enjoy all the works presented herein.

 Fitzpatrick, Michael F.: Payback For Broken Soldiers.
 Civil War Times Illustrated Volume XLI, December, 2002

-Pullen, John H.:JOSHUA CHAMBERLAIN A Hero's Life & Legacy, Stackpole Books, Copyright l999
+Pullen, John H. :JOSHUA CHAMBERLAIN A Hero's Life & Legacy, Stackpole Books, Copyright 1999